 - Take the stew out the oven and add the orzo pasta, stirring it through to make sure its all coated in the remaining sauce.

-- Place back in the oven uncovered for 10 minutes or until the sauce is absorbed and the pasta is cooked to your preference.
+- Place back in the oven uncovered for 15 – 20 minutes or until the sauce is absorbed and the pasta is cooked to your preference.
 Add a little extra water if needed if the pasta isn’t cooked enough and the liquid is all gone.
+(Please note different brands of orzo will cook quicker than others, so please use your own judgement on cooking times).

 - Remove the cinnamon stick before serving.